SamP10/LaravelBet/README.md

 This website intends to be part of a wider security penetration testing on a docker business environment.
 ## DISCLAIMER
 This is an incomplete web application that should be further developed with other functionalities such as betting slips.
-This application is for academic and educational purpose only.
+This application is for academic and educational purposes.
 However, the website can serve as a template for those looking to develop a betting website.

 ## Getting Started